 Free to Play and Freemium style apps have been a huge source of income for developers but it also turns out that these apps generate most of the Google Play store’s overall revenue.
 The Play Store surpassed 1 million apps last summer and now the total number of apps on the store sits at around 1.5 million.
-Thanks to this huge growth, Play Store revenue has also doubled in the last year.
+Thanks to this huge growth, Play Store revenue on games such as android slot machines games apps and free or real money slot machine apps has also doubled in the last year.

 Japan has the lead as the world’s biggest spender on in-app content, mostly due to the addictive nature of some mobile games.
 The US and South Korea occupy the second and third spot.
 Games currently account for 40 per cent of all Play Store downloads but manage to make up 90 per cent of all Android revenue and 98 per cent of all Play Store revenue.